bsccf/Uni-notes/Mechanics structures and materials/Materials/5 Mechanical Properties/pinning (materials).md

 3) [[precipitation hardening|Second phase precipitates]], these create internal physical blockades though which dislocations simply cannot pass.
 So the dislocation must bend around the precipitation which requires more energy and decreases the strength of the defect:
 ![[Pasted image 20211105154701.png]]

-It is possible for [[interstitial atom]]s to sit in defects, pinning them and making it much harder for the dislocation to m
+It is possible for [[interstitial atom]]s to sit in defects, pinning them and making it much harder for the dislocation to move:
 ![[Pasted image 20211105155245.png]]